 - Religion

-If an organization has shown a history of discrimination, they can be held accountable by the Department of Justice.
-If you are asked any of these personal questions when applying for a loan, they are not required for approval and you may choose not to answer.
+The Department of Justice can hold an organization accountable if it has a history of discrimination.
+If you’re asked any of these personal questions when applying for a loan, know they’re not required for approval and you can choose not to answer.

-Main protection: Prohibits creditors from denying a loan application on the basis of race, color, sex or religion.
+Main protection: This act prohibits creditors from denying a loan application on the basis of race, color, sex or religion.

 2. Federal Wage Garnishment Law (Title III)